bmuellerhstat/rollback-scavenger-hunt/README.md

 Yay!
 You just un-commited.
 But using `git status` shows us the green file which means we're right back to where we were before we made the commit.

 #### When would you use this?
-This would probably be helpful if you spotted a small typo right after you commit, or wanted to include something else in this snapshot, and you just want to undo typing `git commit -m "blah blah blah"`
+If you want to leave the files in the staging area, that means you don't need to make any edits.
+So this only really applies to changing your commit message.
+All it will do is undo typing `git commit -m "blah blah blah"`.

-## Undo edit/add/commit
+## Undo `commit` and `add`

 Where we just left off, we "un-commited", so our file is still green which means it still has the edits and it's on the stage, ready to be committed.

+Let's go ahead and **commit it again**, then we're going to destroy the commit.
+Look at the same post on _Stackoverflow_ for this:

+> You want to **undo the commit but keep your changes** for a bit of editing before you do a better commit.
+>

+Go ahead and **do that**.

+Sweet!
+You just undid both the `commit` and the `add`, so a `git status` should show you the file in red.

+#### When would you use this?
+This would probably be helpful if you spotted a small typo right after you commit, or wanted to include something else in this snapshot, so you need to undo the commit and reset the staging area.

+## Undo `commit` and `add` AND edits

+Where we just left off, we "un-commited" and "un-added", so a `git status` shows that our file is red which means it still has the edits but it's not on the stage.

-Let's go ahead and **commit it again**, then we're going to destroy the commit and the edits (taking us all the way back to our last commit).
-Looking back at the same post on _Stackoverflow_.
-Do you see how you can completely destroy your last commit?
+Let's go ahead and **add and commit it again**.
+We're about to destroy the `commit`, the `add`, and the edits (taking us all the way back to our last commit).
+Looking back at the same post on _Stackoverflow_, do you see how you can completely destroy your last commit?

 > You want to **nuke commit C and never see it again.**
 >